heyabhi07/weather-report/README.md

 ---

-📊 Example Output
+Example Output

-✅ Correct Input:
+Correct Input:
 When you enter a valid city like Hyderabad, the app shows:
 City: Hyderabad
 Temperature: 24.8 °C
 Weather: overcast clouds
 Humidity: 79%

-❌ Incorrect Input:
+Incorrect Input:
 When you enter an invalid city name like UnknownCity123:
 City not found.
 Please enter a valid city name.

-⚠️ Empty Input:
+Empty Input:
 When you click the button without entering a city:
 Please enter a city name.

----

-💡Future Improvements
+# Future Improvements
 -Add loading spinner while fetching data

 -Add country selection